The Australian Network for Japanese Law

 Contemporary Perspectives on the Nuclear World: 75 Years after Hiroshima and Nagasaki Conference

 An ANJeL-supported conference planned at the University of Sydney for 1-3 October 2020 was cancelled due to the pandemic.
-But a book project is proceeding and an accompanying exhibition of atomic art, photographs and books featuring Hiroshima/Nagasaki, nuclear testing and nuclear accidents will be held 1-21 October 2020 at the Tin Sheds Gallery in USydney’s School of Architecture.
+But a book project is proceeding and an accompanying exhibition of atomic art, photographs and books featuring Hiroshima/Nagasaki, nuclear testing and nuclear accidents will be held on 7 October - 20 November 2021 at the Tin Sheds Gallery in USydney’s School of Architecture.
 Both projects are under the leadership of Dr Yasuko Claremont, with proposed book chapters due by end-December: for more details contact firstname.lastname@example.org

 Visit of Justice Miyazaki and Judge Sakaniwa of the Supreme Court of Japan